-Equipment shall provide adequate electrical separation between a TNV-1 CIRCUIT or a TNV-3 CIRCUIT and certain parts of the equipment.
-These parts are:
+Equipment shall provide adequate electrical separation between a TNV-1 CIRCUIT or a TNV-3 CIRCUIT and the following parts of the equipment.

-- a) unearthed conductive parts and nonconductive parts of the equipment expected to be held or touched during normal use (e.g. a telephone handset or a keyboard); and - b) parts and circuitry that can be touched by the test finger, of figure 2A (see 2.1.1.1), except contacts of connectors that cannot be touched by the test probe, of figure 2C (see 2.1.1.1); and - c) circuitry which is provided for connection of other equipment, and telecommunication circuitry (other than earth) intentionally isolated from D2
+b) Parts and circuitry that can be touched by the test finger, figure 2A (see 2.1.1.1), except contacts of connectors that cannot be touched by the test probe, figure 2C (see 2.1.1.1).